-Gabrie ten Have, one of CTRAL research scientists, has received an ESPEN Research Fellowship grant to study the effect of enteral nutritional intervention on glutathione metabolism during Pseudomonas aeruginosa sepsis.
+Gabrie ten Have, one of CTRAL research scientists, received an ESPEN Research Fellowship grant to study the effect of enteral nutritional intervention on glutathione metabolism during Pseudomonas aeruginosa sepsis.

 The primary significance of this project is the development of a new approach to nutritional support in sepsis that will promote and preserve muscle mass and have no adverse physiological effects.